FoneBone94/Agent_R/README.md

  PATCH NOTES
  -----------
  V 0.8.7

-  -First public release

-  -Health system removed and replaced with a score system
+  -Health system makes a return!

-  -Improved automatic graphical settings upon launch

-  -Adjusted game brightness for other monitors
+  -Load time should be 12% quicker!
+Yay!

   known issues
   ------------

   -No menu screen = INSTANT GAMEPLAY!

-  -Score system not storing total score

-  -Score not being displayed in any way
+  -Current health not shown